Healing from Complex PTSD

 What if I dissociate or can't remember parts of my trauma?

-This is common with complex trauma.
+This is common with attachment trauma.
 We work with what you do remember and what you're experiencing now.
-As therapy progresses and safety increases, some memories may become more accessible—but forcing memory recovery isn't the goal.
+As the therapeutic relationship becomes a safe container, some memories may surface, but forcing memory recovery is never the goal.

 Can trauma therapy make things worse?